beforesemicolon/flatlist-react/documentation/Doc.md

 It is also good to use on lists which user normally dont reach the end anyways specially if you are letting them search, or filter the list.

+`renderOnScroll` prop will not work while pagination props are being used.

 ```jsx
 <PlainList
   list={[1,2,3,...10000000]}